On this page

 Why it matters

-- Participate in an interview or hearing to present the asylum claim.
+- Attend an interview or hearing to discuss the asylum claim.

 - Await a decision on the asylum application.